Views: 168, Replies: 1 » Jump to the end

 |Lumens are basically a measure of light intensity.
 For example, the sun's intensity at sun up is less than at midday.
 Shade-loving plants obviously require less intensity than "full-sun" plants.
 You probably first need some idea of your particular plant's requirements, then select lamps that furnish the appropriate intensity, bearing in mind that high-intensity (high lumen output) lamps generate more heat and consume more electricity than standard or low-intensity lamps.
 This might help you decide what is appropriate for your particular plants: http://www.gardeners.com/how-t...

 The aboriginal people of the world and many other cultures share a common respect for nature and the universe, and all of the life that it holds.
-We should learn from that!
+We should learn from them!

 |« Garden.org Homepage